-In 1905 the firemen built the Waterloo Firemen’s Park; the park had a baseball field, a pavilion, restrooms, and eventually a Carousel.
-In 1984 the City of Waterloo bought the Park from the Firemen.
-The Fire Department then essentially became two separate entities.
-One was the active members who responded to calls and the other the Firemen's Park Board who managed the park operations.
-For years the Fire Department operated the Fireman's Park Board and the active members along with retired members and community members volunteered their time to maintain and run the park.
+In 1905 the firemen built the Waterloo Firemen’s Park.
+The park had a baseball field, a pavilion, restrooms, and eventually a Carousel.
+In 1984 the City of Waterloo bought the park from the Firemen.
+The firemen, both active and retired, continued to voluntarily run and keep up the park.
 In 2016 the City of Waterloo took over Fireman's Park management under their newly formed Parks Commission.

 In 1963 a new Fire Station, City Hall and Police Station building was built.
 The Fire Station had three apparatus bays, a meeting room, kitchen, radio room, and an area for the fireman to relax after a calls.
 This Fire Station was located on North Monroe Street, on the site of the present day City Hall.
 In 1964 a Federal Fire Siren was installed, it sounded to alert firemen to respond to the station for a fire call.

 In 1945 the Waterloo Fire Department purchased a Resuscitator Unit to be used by trained members of the fire department, this was the harbinger of the great EMS service to come.
-As ambulance rules changed in the Sate of Wisconsin, the EMS division of the Fire Department was started in 1966 with the building of and ambulance.
+As ambulance rules changed in the Sate of Wisconsin, the EMS division of the Fire Department was started in 1966 with the building of an ambulance.
 The ambulance crew started with 10 fire members under the medical direction of Dr. John Garman who trained the EMS members for emergency response.
 The Waterloo Fire Department was the second fire department in the state of Wisconsin to have a fire department based EMS service.
-In 1992 Benjamin Schmidt, MD took over as Medical Director propelling our EMS to higher levels and modern techniques.
-Tragically, we lost Dr. Schmidt on Sept.
-7th 2009 to a farming accident.
+From1992 to 2009 our continued quality was assured by Benjamin Schmidt, MD as the Medical Director propelling our EMS to higher levels and modern techniques.
 Today we operate under the medical direction of Dr. Edward Foster.